codewithfavour/swe-001-general-001/README.md

 # swe001
+Hey favCoders!

+This would be your first Homework!
-Quick intro of Software Engineering
+Quick intro of Software Engineering.

+In your own words, what is Software Engineering & Why is it useful?